 Returns the current Helix C/C++ API compatibility level.
-Each iteration of the Helix Versioning Engine is given a level number.
-As part of the initial communication, the client protocol level is passed between client application and the Helix Versioning Engine.
-This value, defined in the Helix C/C++ API, determines the communication protocol level that the Helix Core client will understand.
-All subsequent responses from the Helix Versioning Engine can be tailored to meet the requirements of that client protocol level.
+Each iteration of the Helix Core server is given a level number.
+As part of the initial communication, the client protocol level is passed between client application and the Helix Core server.
+This value, defined in the Helix C/C++ API, determines the communication protocol level that the Helix server client will understand.
+All subsequent responses from the Helix Core server can be tailored to meet the requirements of that client protocol level.